Gayuselvaraj/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm

-1. Import Required Libraries
-2. Load and Prepare the Dataset
-3. Split the Data into Training and Testing Sets
-4. Standardize the Input and Output Data
-5. Train and Evaluate the Multi-Output Regression Model
+1. Load California housing data, select features and targets, and split into training and testing sets.

+2.Scale both X (features) and Y (targets) using StandardScaler.

+3.Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.

+4.Predict on test data, inverse transform the results, and calculate the mean squared error
 ## Program:
 ```